 - has a physical or mental impairment

-- the impairment has a substantial and long-term adverse effect on the person's ability to carry out normal day-to-day activities
+- which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities*

 Information for students